SidSong01/modifiedOKVIS-for-benchmarking/README.md

 License information:

-These codes are baed on the original OKVIS repositorie.
+These codes are baed on the original OKVIS repository.

 The source code of OKVIS is from: https://github.com/ethz-asl/okvis